shaddockh/AtomicPlayground/space_shooter_es6_blueprint/README.md

 * I needed to implement my own form of event system as the built in atomic system wasn't working quite right.
 In order to handle this, I added a new trigger method that basically walks the components on the passed in node and will auto-call any function that matches the name of the event being called.
 ```
-import * as triggerSys from 'atomicEventTrigger';
+import * as triggerSys from 'atomicTriggerEvent';
 ...
 triggerSys.trigger(node, 'onDie', params...);
 ```